afreebirdtech/BennySandbox/README.md

 ## What you'll need to run this project

+Then you will need to install pip.
+You can do so at this link https://pip.pypa.io/en/stable/

+After you have installed pip open up the command prompt

 If you're using a windows computer first enter
 `cmd`
 into search bar to bring up the command prompt

-Then you will need to install pip.
-You can do so at this link https://pip.pypa.io/en/stable/ After you have installed pip enter this command into your command prompt

-`pip install Django`
+Enter `pip install Django`

 ## To clone a local version of this repository on to your computer
 Enter this command into your command prompt